sixty-nine/class-grapher/README.md

 This application will generate a basic class diagram in GraphViz DOT format from the PHP files found in the path given as parameter.

+The goal of the project is not to get an exact and detailed UML view, but rather to provide the programmer with a quick way to figure out how some code is structured.

-This code does not use PHP reflection so that there is no need to actually instanciate the classes that will be shown in the diagram.
+The grapher does not use PHP reflection so that there is no need to actually instanciate the classes that will be shown in the diagram.
 It means you can graph any set of PHP files, even if there are missing dependencies.